Some Key Formulas

 Why don't my P&L and Food Usage Report match?

 The Food Usage Report and the Inventory Summary may sometimes vary somewhat from the P&L when reporting Cost of Goods Sold even when looking at the same date range.
-This is because the Food Usage Report/Inventory Summary only include inventory data from the starting and ending inventory dates selected in their calculation but the P&L will calculate your starting value for each product based on the last inventory count before the selected date range.
+This is because the Food Usage Report/Inventory Summary only include inventory data from the starting and ending inventory dates selected in their calculation, but the P&L will calculate your starting value for each product based on the last inventory count before the selected date range.
 Usually these are the same, but if you have no counts for a product on the last inventory before the date range selected, the P&L won't report the starting value as $0 if there is an earlier count it can find to use.

 Why don’t my Budgets and P&L match?